Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

        Report_Name
      - The name of a COUNTER Report or Standard View of a COUNTER Report.
      - Journal Requests (Excluding OA_Gold)

+   * - Report provider
+     - An umbrella term.
+Includes publishers, aggregators and others who directly provide access to content, as well as organizations that provide specialist reporting services on behalf of one or more organizations.
+     - Science Direct, Clarivate, JSTOR, ScholarlyIQ

    * - Report validation tool
      - See COUNTER Report Validation Tool.